-It’s easy to say that strategy is important, another thing entirely to implement it intelligently.
+It’s easy to say that strategy is important, another thing entirely to implement it the right way.
 If I just say the phrase “brand strategy,” you’ll probably assume it’s important, even knowing nothing about brand, strategy, or brand strategy.
 But you can’t just clap your hands, say “strategy,” and assume things are going to work out.

-So how does one put together a brand strategy?
+So how does one develop a brand strategy?
 What do you need to succeed?
 And why exactly should you care in the first place?

 What is a brand strategy?

 Put briefly, a brand strategy is simply a strategy that dictates how your brand will be presented in the marketplace; where you’ll show up, how you’ll sound there, and what you’ll look like.
 It’s a plan built around maximizing the long-term health and performance of your brand while leaving room for smart and effective short-term tactical moves that mean your brand works today, tomorrow, and a year from now.